Zie619/silento-chat/DEPLOYMENT_STATUS.md

 - ✅ **Changed path resolution** from relative (`../dist`) to absolute (`process.cwd()/dist`)
 - ✅ **Added debug logging** to track path resolution in production
 - ✅ **Fixed both static file serving and React app fallback routes**
+- ✅ **Added server-specific TypeScript configuration** for proper compilation
+- ✅ **Updated production startup** to use compiled JavaScript instead of ts-node
 - ✅ **Committed and pushed to GitHub** → Triggers Render auto-deployment

 ---